atlasphp/Atlas.Orm/docs/record-sets.md

     ->fetchRecordSet();

 // returns one matching Record object from the RecordSet,
-// or false if there is no match
+// or null if there is no match
 $matchingRecord = $threadRecordSet->getOneBy(['subject' => 'Subject One']);

 // returns an array of matching Record objects from the RecordSet